jcavell/security-guide-for-developers/README.md

 - anonymise data (ensuring re-identification cannot take place) sent to reporting tools or being used as test data
 - consider encrypting partially completed forms under a key held by the user if you do not need to use this data
 - applications should connect to databases with different credentials for each trust distinction e.g. user, read-only, admin, guest
-- do not store passwords, connection strings etc. in plain text

 ## Authentication / authorisation